camunda/camunda-bpm-examples/cmmn-model-api/typed-custom-elements/README.md

 ### Implementing a CMMN transform listener

 A CMMN transform listener is the CMMN equivalent to a BPMN parse listener.
 That means, a listener can be registered that receives a notification for every parsed CMMN model element when a CMMN case is deployed to the process engine.
 The class [KPITransformListener][kpi-transform-listener] implements the interface [org.camunda.bpm.engine.impl.cmmn.transformer.CmmnTransformListener][cmmn-transform-listener].
-The process engine plugin [CustomElementsProcessEnginePlugin][process-engine-plugin] registers the the transform listener with the process engine.
+The process engine plugin [CustomElementsProcessEnginePlugin][process-engine-plugin] registers the transform listener with the process engine.
 The plugin itself is declared in the process engine configuration, here [camunda.cfg.xml][camunda-cfg-xml].

 ### Accessing Custom Typed Elements from a CMMN model instance